Things to do in Sydney over the school holidays

 Julia is a Sydney born-and-raised mum of three girls.
 With over twenty years in the media industry, including four years with parenting publishers, she’s passionate about creating entertaining content that connects with parents.
 When she’s not working or parenting, you’ll find her binge watching TV and revenge-procrastinating about bedtime… or nerding out at gigs...

-So drag the kids away from the screens, grab your cozzies, hat and sun cream, and prepare to make some core memories.
-From free school holiday activities in the park to some bigger, fantastic Christmas events – this round-up doesn’t miss a thing when it comes to the best.
+So drag the kids away from the screens, grab your coats, and prepare to make some core memories.
+From free school holiday activities in the park to some must-see shows and events – this round-up doesn’t miss a thing.

 Top indoor activities in Sydney